Freshman Admission Requirements

 UH Mānoa takes all your application materials into consideration when making an admissions decision.
 To apply for admission, please submit the following:

 The application fee is nonrefundable and nontransferable and valid only for the semester indicated on the application.
-You may also send a money order or check payable to the University of Hawaiʻi or download the credit card authorization form (PDF).

 All high school information must be submitted through the Self-Reported Application.
 The initial admissions decision will be based on this information.
 Upon request from the Office of Admissions an official transcript must be submitted directly to UH Mānoa from your high school for validation and/or scholarships.
 If you have attended more than one high school, you are required to submit a transcript from each school you have attended.